-The Buddha and the Noble Ones always say that that path is the Noble Eightfold path - the path of virtue (Sila), concentration (Samadhi), and wisdom (Panna).
+The Buddha and the Noble Ones always say that that path is the Noble Eightfold Path the path of virtue (siila), concentration (samádhi), and wisdom (paññá).
 To walk the path of virtue means that you will not harm any living being.
-One dwells with a mind concerned with the happiness of all beings - that softness of mind concerned with the welfare of all beings wherever they may be, including oneself.
+One dwells with a mind intent on the happiness of all beings that softness of mind concerned with the welfare of all beings wherever they may be, including oneself.
 That virtue has to be perfected.
-It's not enough to have 90% virtue, 95% virtue, or even 99% virtue - it must be fully purified; purified, first of all, by faith.
+It's not enough to have 90% virtue, or 95% virtue, or even 99% virtue.
+One's virtue must be fully purified, purified, first of all, by faith.